 Breakfast is served in the Club Room from 7am to 10.30am (till 11.30am on weekends).
 Drinking and dining in the Dandy Bar is from 12 noon to 10.30pm Monday to Thursday, 11.30am to 12.30am Friday and Saturday, and 12 noon to 10pm on Sunday.

 Have the truffle arancini and lobster curry come to you – order all day till 10pm.
 After 10pm there’s a limited nighttime menu.

 The Mayfair Townhouse is tucked into a tiny corner of London’s most blue-blooded district, buffered by Hyde and Green Parks, mere steps from Buckingham Palace.

 Heathrow Airport is the closest international hub, just under an hour’s drive away from the hotel.
-Hotel staff can arrange transfers from here in a luxury Mercedes E-class for £100 each way, for two.
+Hotel staff can arrange transfers from here in a luxury Mercedes E-class for £120 each way for two, depending on the airport.
 Gatwick, Luton and Stansted are all around a 90-minute journey by car.

 From Heathrow, hop on the express train, which takes a fleet 15 minutes to reach Paddington station, then ride the Bakerloo Tube line to Oxford Circus and change for one stop on the Victoria line to Green Park – the hotel’s just a couple minutes’ walk from there.
 The Gatwick Express arrives at Victoria station in 30 minutes, and from there, Green Park is just one stop north on the Tube.
 You can zip across the city on the Underground from this central locale, so it’s worth investing in an Oyster travel card if you’re staying for a few days.